Kuree/pysv/docs/advanced/oop.rst

   ``@sv`` decorator since pysv will generate default constructor automatically.
 Nonetheless, it doesn't hurt to decorate the constructor.

-To use it in the SystemVerilog, first, we generate the SystemVerilog binding
+To use it in the SystemVerilog, we need to first generate the SystemVerilog binding

 .. code-block:: Python